MitraSura/Aravos/README.md

 ## Get in Touch

 I am always interested in connecting with like-minded individuals in the cybersecurity community.
-If you have any questions or just want to say hello, feel free to reach out to me through my email (`sura.mitraa@gmail.com`) or [LinkedIn](https://www.linkedin.com/in/mitra-sura-a38bb6244/).
+If you have any questions or just want to say hello, feel free to reach out to me through my email (`sura.mitraa@gmail.com`)

-Thank you for visiting my Github page, and I look forward to connecting with you!